Juliangasa/quackit_project/README.md

-The present project is an outline design using HTML and CSS intended to create a visual cloned draft of the original website https://www.quackit.com/html/templates/download/bootstrap/corporate-1a/index.html#
+The present project is an outline-responsive design using HTML and CSS intended to create a visual cloned draft of the original website https://www.quackit.com/html/templates/download/bootstrap/corporate-1a/index.html#